 COSE has been mentioned as a strong facilitating factor to ideation by the majority of the research participants.
 The interviewees have predominantly expressed their agreement with the fact that COSE in the product team is an important component of all the processes and plays an important part of the teams' performance, incentivising ideation and allowing the involved stakeholders understand the customers' perspective and 'walk in their shoes'.
-Some of the ways of achieving COSE in the ideation activities and successfully implementing it into the processes is open communication with customers face-to-face (for more senior, customer facing employees) and different techniques that allow deep diving into the customers everyday life and evaluating the value that the solution can potentially bring to the customers' lives.
+Some of the ways of achieving COSE in the ideation activities and successfully implementing it into the processes is open communication with customers face-to-face (for more senior, customer facing employees) and different techniques that allow deep diving into the customers' lives.